Never Have I Ever (TV series): Jewish representation

 Many critics have described the depiction of the Jewish character Ben Gross as being anti-Semitic.
-Meena Venkataramanan from Harvard Political Review wrote, "The show's anti-Semitism is exacerbated by [Devi's] academic rival's characterization as a Jewish caricature and the jokes his religion and wealth generate at his expense".
 Mira Foxs from The Forward says "[Ben Gross is] a wildly rich nerdy suck-up, with an absent, workaholic Hollywood lawyer for a dad and negligent Jewish-Buddhist type for a mom.
 He falsely cries anti-Semitism when his classmates reject his (objectively terrible) idea for a class project.
 And he's dating a painfully stereotypical Jewish american princess named Shira, who he doesn't even like, in order to raise his own social clout; Shira, he tells Devi, is dating him for his money."
 By contrast, most of the supporting characters, such as Fabiola or Paxton, have been written to defy their ethnic stereotypes.

 Evan Greenberg, writing for the feminist Jewish culture site Hey Alma, lodged similar complaints about Gross's character being "rooted in lazy stereotypes".
 Greenberg highlights Kaling's response to possible jokes being sensitive in an NPR interview, "...because I think the lead is what people would call, like, a marginalized person, like a young Indian American girl, I think we're able to get away with stuff because of a certain powerlessness that that demographic has in society [laughter], honestly," as problematic for a "young, impressionable audience."

 In contrast, writer for Jewish parenting site Kveller, Lior Zaltman, praised the show, saying that Gross's character, set up as a typical high-achieving assimilated Jew, breaks into surprising depth and compares Devi's assimilation struggle between her cultural heritage and wanting to be a "cool American teen" to being raised Jewish in a secularized American education.

 Indian representation

 The portrayal of Indians in the series was inaccurate according to some critics.
-Meena Venkataramanan from Harvard Political Review felt that despite the main character being South Indian, several North Indian tropes were shown throughout the series including eating samosas and playing Hindi songs during Ganesh Puja.
 Deeksha Sharma of The Quint felt that Sendhil Ramamurthy's Indian accent was "fake".
 He received flak from Tamil audiences for saying "thakkali sambar" as "thakli sambar" despite being part Tamil himself.
 She added that the whole notion of the character of Jaya telling Kamala that she wished she just listened to her parents and "married the guy they chose" and that then she wouldn't have got divorced is problematic.

 Audience viewership

 At their Q2 report meeting in July 2020, Netflix reported the series had been viewed by 40 million households globally since its release.

+Media Play News, citing U.S. streaming estimates from PlumResearch, reported that the fourth season of Never Have I Ever registered 2.8 million unique viewers on Netflix during the week of June 26–July 2, 2023.